 They're coming out!
-The loveliest places to catch winter snowdrops across Oxfordshire, Buckinghamshire and beyond over the next few weeks.
+The loveliest places (that we're allowed to visit in lockdown) to catch winter snowdrops across Bucks & Oxon over the next few weeks.

 Shorts and sandals at the ready, spring is here.
 Er, okay maybe not, but the snowdrops are!
-If you’ve thawed out enough to venture outside and see them, here are the best snowdrop hotspots in our ‘hood and beyond.
+If you’ve thawed out enough to venture outside and see them, here are the best snowdrop hotspots in our ‘hood that are allowing visitors this winter.
 If you know a secret spot, please let us know in the comments below.

 Cliveden , Bucks

 Cliveden’s snowdrop scene had an upgrade back in 2017 when former head gardener and Amersham based charity TalkBack planted over 36,000 seeds on the grounds.
 Head to the Long Garden and Blenheim Pavilion for the best carpet of white.
 Booking essential.

 Basildon Park, nr Goring-on-Thames